Burnout and Loss of identity Reflection

 I’m listening for:

-– what they’re chasing
+• what they’re chasing

-– what they’re sacrificing to keep going
+• what they’re sacrificing to keep going

-– what values have been quietly overridden
+• What values have been subtly overridden

 Often, there’s a deep loyalty at play: to fulfilling a certain role, improving the system, meeting a longing for identity, or an expectation that once made sense and no longer does.

-4. Why Rest Doesn’t Fix This
+Why Rest Alone Doesn’t Fix It

 Rest matters.
 But rest alone doesn’t restore meaning.